CiscoDevNet/sastre/README.md

     optional arguments:
       -h, --help            show this help message and exit -a <vmanage-ip>, --address <vmanage-ip>
                             vManage IP address, can also be defined via VMANAGE_IP environment variable.
 If neither is provided user is prompted for the address.
       -u <user>, --user <user>
                             username, can also be defined via VMANAGE_USER environment variable.
 If neither is provided user is prompted for username.
       -p <password>, --password <password>
                             password, can also be defined via VMANAGE_PASSWORD environment variable.
 If neither is provided user is prompted for password.
       --pid <pid>           CX project id, can also be defined via CX_PID environment variable.
 This is collected for AIDE reporting purposes only.
-      --port <port>         vManage TCP port number (default: 8443) --timeout <timeout>   REST API timeout (default: 300) --verbose             increase output verbosity
+      --port <port>         vManage port number, can also be defined via VMANAGE_PORT environment variable (default: 8443) --timeout <timeout>   REST API timeout (default: 300) --verbose             increase output verbosity
       --version             show program's version number and exit

-vManage address (-a/--address), user name (-u/--user) and password (-p/--password) can also be provided via environment variables:
+vManage address (-a/--address), user name (-u/--user), password (-p/--password) or port (--port) can also be provided via environment variables:
 - VMANAGE_IP
 - VMANAGE_USER
 - VMANAGE_PASSWORD
+- VMANAGE_PORT

 Similarly, CX project ID (--pid) can also be provided via environment variable:
 - CX_PID